AlexandraNoriega/mybot_ws/README.md

 ``
 rosrun map_server map_saver -f ~/mybot_ws/src/mybot_navigation/maps/<archive_name>
 ``

-The SLAM section describes how the saved map can be used.
+The job is done, now we can kill all processes and proceed with slam.

 **SLAM**

 We can open the saved maps following the next steps:

-1. Kill all active processes.
-2. Edit the map_file.
+1. Edit the map_file.
 You might open **mybot_navigation/launch/amcl_demo.launch**, get on the sixth line and modify the path changing it for that one choosen in the previous step.
-4. Run gazebo for looking the robot at the selected world
+2. Run gazebo for looking the robot at the selected world

 ``
 roslaunch mybot_gazebo mybot_world.launch
 ``

-5. Load the created map.
+3. Load the created map.

 ``
 roslaunch mybot_navigation amcl_demo.launch
 ``

-6. As execution steps, we are going to visualize the map with rviz and this program will help us to interact with robot movement
+4. As execution steps, we are going to visualize the map with rviz and this program will help us to interact with robot movement

 ``
 roslaunch mybot_description mybot_rviz_amcl.launch